 To focus on the AGN phase where both BH accretion and star formation are active, we selected a sample of AGNs detected in both hard X-ray (2-10\,keV) and FIR (250\,\micron) with redshifts and multi-wavelength photometry for SED and luminosity estimates.

 We started with the 10\,ks XMM-LSS X-ray deep full exposure catalog \citep[XLSSd,][C13]{pierre07,chiappetti13}.
-The flux limits (50\% detection probability) are $3\,\times\,10^{-15}\,\ergs$ for the soft band (0.5-2\,keV), and $1\,\times\,10^{-14}\,\ergs$ for the hard band (2-10\,keV) over the nominal survey pointing.
-We restricted our sample to the 2,399 hard X-ray detected objects with redshift information ({\bf Parent sample}), which consists of 75\% of the 3,194 hard X-ray detected objects in the field.
+The nominal flux limits (50\% detection probability) are $3\,\times\,10^{-15}\,\ergs$ for the soft band (0.5-2\,keV), and $1\,\times\,10^{-14}\,\ergs$ for the hard band (2-10\,keV) over the survey region.
+We restricted our sample to the 2,399 hard X-ray detected objects with either spectroscopic and/or photometric redshift ({\bf Parent sample}), which consist of 75\% of the 3,194 hard X-ray detected objects in the field.
 The remaining 795 objects have no $z$ information due to the non-uniform multi-wavelength coverage of the field.
 These objects with no redshift estimate share a similar X-ray flux distribution but are generally fainter in the optical and IR.
-We did not limit our sample to point-sources, as extended morphologies have also been reported to be common in IR-detected quasars \citep{dai14}.
-For 50\% (1,190) of the hard X-ray targets, spectroscopic redshifts (spec-$z$) are available from: \\ a. the SDSS-BOSS DR12\footnote{http://skyserver.sdss.org/dr12} catalog (943, within a matching radius of 6\,\arcsec),\\ b. various publications (229\footnote{not counting the 301 objects with SDSS spectra in part a, of which the redshifts are consistent in $>$97\% of the cases, and the spec-$z$ from BOSS was used.}, for detailed reference list see \citet{melnyk13}, M13), \\ c. an MMT-Hectospec redshift survey based on 24$\mu$m priors (18, see survey selection described in \citet{dai14}).\\ In parenthesis are the numbers of unique spectra in these catalogs.
+We did not limit our sample to optical point-sources, as extended optical morphologies have also been reported to be common in IR-detected AGNs \citep{dai14}.
+For 50\% (1,190) of the hard X-ray targets, spectroscopic redshifts (spec-$z$) are available from: \\ a. the SDSS-BOSS DR12\footnote{http://skyserver.sdss.org/dr12} catalog (943, within a matching radius of 6\,\arcsec),\\ b. various publications (229\footnote{not counting the 301 objects with SDSS spectra in part a, of which the redshifts are consistent in $>$97\% of the cases, and the spec-$z$ from BOSS was used.}, for detailed reference list see \citet{melnyk13}, M13), \\ c. an MMT-Hectospec redshift survey based on 24$\mu$m priors (18, see survey selection described in \citet{dai14}).\\ In parentheses are the numbers of unique spectra in these catalogs.
 The remaining 50\% (1,209) objects have photometric redshifts (photo-$z$) reported in M13.